Why Restful Self-Care Is So Important for Neurodivergent People

 Because neurodivergent brains process information differently, cognitive overload is common.

-Establishing daily routines and predictable patterns can also reduce cognitive stress.
-This works by creating a sense of stability and familiarity.
+Daily rituals and predictable routines can also reduce stress, by creating a sense of stability and familiarity.

 4. Sleep Difficulties

-Sleep disturbances are common, especially among autistics, ADHDers and people with hypervigilance.
+Sleep disturbances are common, especially among autistic people and ADHDers.

 Good sleep hygiene, such as consistent bedtimes and wind-down rituals, can improve sleep quality and well-being.

-If poor sleep persists, seek professional help to find tailored solutions and support.
+If poor sleep persists, make sure to seek professional help to find tailored solutions and support.

 5. Anxiety and Depression